areas-boot-camp-challenges/04-code-quiz/README.md

 ## Features
-The app starts a timer when the user click â€œStartâ€�.
+The app starts a timer when the user click “Start”.
 The user gets 75 seconds to finish.

 ## Installation